legnaleurc/wcpan.telegram/README.rst

 High Level API Example
 ----------------------

-``TeleLich`` is a high level undead, you can demand it to send requests:
+``BotAgent`` is a high level undead, you can demand it to send requests:

 .. code:: python